-Get more wisdom to live, teach, and practice by from Aadil at his classes and workshops at YJ LIVE San Francisco, Jan.
-13-16.
-Get your pass today.
+Get more wisdom to live, teach, and practice by from Aadil at his classes and workshops at Yoga Journal LIVE New York, April 21-24.
+Check out the schedule and get tickets!

 In classical yoga, Patanjali placed yama and niyama before asana on the eightfold path.
 But most modern students learn asana first, without reference to the other essential limbs on the tree of yoga.
 If you teach hatha yoga, it can be difficult to ground the teaching in classical philosophy.
 Here we offer ways to seamlessly incorporate the five niyamas into an asana class.

 The most common translation of saucha is “cleanliness.”
 But saucha, at its root, is concerned with keeping different energies distinct.
 Saucha ensures and protects the sanctity of the energy around us.
 We can teach saucha through focusing on the grossest physical concerns (such as asking students to come to class without strong body odors, and to wipe off sweat-drenched mats) as well as more subtle energetic issues.

 There are several ways to incorporate the teachings of saucha.
 The first is to teach students put away their mats, props, and blankets in an orderly manner, with all the edges aligned, so that no one else will have to arrange them.
 This practice will help students cultivate an awareness of their surroundings.

 Tell your students to be mindful of other students’ mats and to refrain from stepping on them as they cross the room to get props or go to the wall.
 Not only is this a hygienic practice, it also teaches the importance of keeping the energy of their own practice distinct from the energy of others.
 In asana practice, the mat represents the world-the way we treat our mat reflects the way we treat our world.
 As we teach our students to handle their mats with care, we are helping them learn the essence of respect for all things.